Quickstart

 ## Searching the results

-Once a scan is complete, you can search for the results by calling the [`/channels` endpoint](/api/reference/get-channels) or the [`/outliers` endpoint](/api/reference/get-outliers) with the `referenceId` property set to the desired scan `id`.
+Once a scan is complete, you can search for the results by calling the [`/search/outliers` endpoint](/api/reference/search-outliers) with the `referenceId` property set to the desired scan `id`.

 ```bash